Light Years (Kylie Minogue album): Packaging and release

 German fashion photographer Vincent Peters shot the artwork for Light Years, while Mark Farrow was selected to design the cover.
 The shoot took place in Ibiza, a place that Minogue felt "has a magical quality" to it.
 On the cover, wearing a blue chiffon swimsuit, Minogue stares into the distance.
 The cover has a backdrop of the sky and the sea, with a glimpse of a golden sunset filtering through.
-Parlophone dropped Minogue's surname on the cover, brand it as a "Kylie" album.
+Parlophone dropped Minogue's surname on the cover, and branded it as a "Kylie" album.
 Minogue wanted the cover to capture the music's essence: sunshine, beach, fun, and glamour.
 She thought the photoshoot was extraordinary, and the "lightness of the chiffon matched [her] mood and desire".
 Another picture from the photoshoot saw a head-to-knees Minogue wearing nothing but a towel.
 Peters felt Minogue has a strong sense of self, which sets her apart from other celebrities he had worked with.
 William Baker, who helped through the album process, said that he wanted a cover that was "a visual statement about [Minogue] reclaiming the throne of the Princess of Pop" and the result shows she has "returned to her rightful place!"

 Crossing found the glossy sleeve artwork "leaves very little to the imagination" and that Minogue is "unashamedly playing [her] 'never mind the book, have a gander at the cover' card".
 Clarke wrote Light Years was packaged "with male hormones in mind".
 Charles found it tacky, while John Earls of Classic Pop noted its commercialized nature, commenting that the artwork is better suited for a Ministry of Sound compilation and the cover is the only dull aspect of Light Years.
 From the same publication, Christian Guiltenane wrote Minogue created "a stunning fantasy figure" with the sunset's glow behind her.
 Writing for Idolator, Mike Wass commented that the "camp, fun and flirty" cover successfully captured the music of Light Years.